Skip to Content

 1. Run the script using the following command:

-ts-node submit-data.ts
+ts-node your-file-name.ts

-1. Create a file named read-data.ts
+1. Create a file named your-file-name.ts

 avail-js